| When

 and now and Jason Robard's almost silent journey through the city

+of his childhood I found extremely telling.
 I have never written an original film.
 But I've

 enjoyed adapting other people's books very much.
 Altogether, I